 - Financing/Mortgage contingency—If the buyer cannot obtain financing from a lender, they can back out of the sale

-- Home sale contingency—The buyer has a certain amount of time to sell their current home.
+- Home sale contingency—The buyer has a certain amount of time to sell their home.
 If their home doesn’t sell within that time (or sells for less than expected), they can back out.

 For such a large transaction, it makes sense that both parties would want to put protections in place.

 What does waiving contingencies mean?

 In some competitive markets, home buyers may be asked to waive one or more contingencies to make their offer more appealing to the sellers.
 “Waiving a contingency” means choosing not to include it in the purchase agreement—and giving up the protection it would have afforded.